kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

 Depending on the infrastructure provider you are planning to use, some additional prerequisites should be satisfied before configuring a cluster with Cluster API.
 Instructions are provided for common providers below.

-Otherwise, you can look at the `clusterctl config cluster` [command][clusterctl config cluster] documentation for details about how to discover the list of variables required by a cluster templates.
+Otherwise, you can look at the `clusterctl generate cluster` [command][clusterctl generate cluster] documentation for details about how to discover the list of variables required by a cluster templates.

 {{#tabs name:"tab-configuration-infrastructure" tabs:"AWS,Azure,DigitalOcean,Docker,GCP,vSphere,OpenStack,Metal3,Packet"}}